-- (a) Highly visible and provide good public surveillance; - (b) Provide good access to the major traffic and pedestrian routes; - (c) Located within an active public area; - (d) Convenient access to public facilities (eg. toilets, public phone, bank, seating, shelter, bins and drinking facilities); - (e) Centrally located within strategic nodes (eg. retail, entertainment and cultural precinct areas); - (f) Provision for shelter and seating;
+- Highly visible and provide good public surveillance; - Provide good access to the major traffic and pedestrian routes; - Located within an active public area; - Convenient access to public facilities (eg. toilets, public phone, bank, seating, shelter, bins and drinking facilities); - Centrally located within strategic nodes (eg. retail, entertainment and cultural precinct areas);

-- (g) Caters for disabled and elderly access requirements; - (h) Integrated with other modes of public and private transport; - (i) Provide a frequent and predictable service to public; and - (j) Located within an attractive and amenable area.
+- Provision for shelter and seating; - Caters for people with disabilities and elderly access requirements; - Integrated with other modes of public and private transport; - Provide a frequent and predictable service to public; and - Located within an attractive and amenable area.